 Available for $14.95 per month, following a 30-day free trial.

 This podcast does a lot more than what its name suggests.

 Apart from telling the news in slow French, each weekly episode also includes an interactive transcript, as well as teaches grammar, expressions, and has a quiz (on the grammar – not the news!).

 The grammar and expressions catalogs are excellent as they go back hundreds of lessons, and are based around interesting discussions.
 These parts aren’t focused on current events, making the older materials just as relevant as ever.

 News in Slow French comes with different subscription packages.
-Plus, the website offers a course for beginners which would be ideal for those that have studied some French before but need a refresher, as well as an advanced subscription for those that are nearly ready for native materials.
+Plus, the website offers a course for beginners and an advanced subscription for those that are nearly ready for native materials.
+Review.

 This is a 10-minute news broadcast by Radio France Internationale (RFI), read slowly and clearly, accompanied by a transcript.